tusharmaurya/starling-cop290/README.md

 To Exit with the <kbd>esc</kbd>.

 ## Issues and Improvements
-- Fine tuning of velocity and force variables, along with cohesion and steering factors to get most natural behavior.
+- Fine tuning of velocity and force variables, along with line of sight, cohesion and steering factors to get most natural behavior.
 In the current version, the behavior is not very close to the natural behavior of real starling flocks.
 - Need to implement 3D simulation to get closer to natural flocks

 # starling-cop290